Ionaru/web-server/README.md

 # @ionaru/web-server

 ## Description
-A package for creating a simple webserver
+A package for creating a simple web server.

 ## Usage
 ```